 Although larger businesses are regularly studied, relatively little is known about the smallest businesses—those with fewer than five employees (i.e., microbusinesses).
 The Microbusiness Innovation Science and Technology (MIST) Survey will collect research and development and other innovation-related data from small, independent U.S. microbusinesses.

-The sample for MIST will be drawn from all independently owned corporations, partnerships, and sole proprietorships in the United States with fewer than five employees and in operation during 2011.
+The sample for MIST will be drawn from all independently owned corporations, partnerships, and sole proprietorships in the United States with fewer than five employees.

 For additional information about this effort, contact

 Research and Development Statistics Program